 Decorative images are pictures that are added to content as a way of accenting the appearance of the page.
 Decorative images do not add any additional content to the page.

 Organizations may have different rules for applying alt text to decorative images.
-If your policy is to leave the alt text blank for decorative image, the alt attribute should still be added to the image but the text should be left blank and the attribute type="presentation" should be added.
-This should look like the following:
+If your policy is to leave the alt text blank for decorative images, the alt attribute should still be added to the image but the text should be left blank and you can add the attribute role="presentation" for added clarity.

 Note: many organizations require that alt text still be added for decorative images because deciding whether an image is decorative or not can sometimes be subjective.
 Also, automated testers often flag images on the page for having blank alt text even if it is marked only for presentation.
 This could open up the webpage for additional scrutiny.
 Many organizations find it easier to have a policy that just requires all images to have alt text.